MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ### Solution 3 - Use "Allow computer account re-use during domain join"

-1. Ensure all domain controllers, the sourec computer, destination computer, and SMS migration computer have installed the March 14, 2023 cumulative update and have been rebooted.
+1. Ensure all domain controllers, the source computer, destination computer, and SMS migration computer have installed the March 14, 2023 cumulative update and have been rebooted.
-2. Follow the "take action" steps in [KB5020276](https://support.microsoft.com/topic/kb5020276-netjoin-domain-join-hardening-changes-2b65a0f3-1f4c-42ef-ac0f-1caaf421baf8#bkmk_take_action)
+1. Follow the steps in detail in the Take Action section of [KB5020276](https://support.microsoft.com/topic/kb5020276-netjoin-domain-join-hardening-changes-2b65a0f3-1f4c-42ef-ac0f-1caaf421baf8#bkmk_take_action).
+1. In Windows Admin Center, go to **Server Manager > Storage Migration Service** and then select the job that you want to complete.
-3. When reaching the "Adjust Settings" step of the "Cut over to the new servers" phase in Windows Admin Center, under "AD Credentials" ensure the account used is the same account that was allowed to re-use computer accounts in step 2.
+1. On the **Cut over to the new servers > Enter credentials** page, ensure the account used is the same account that was allowed to reuse computer accounts in step 2.

 > [!IMPORTANT]
 > If you have followed Solution #3 and the unjoin operation fails with Error 0x6D1 "The procedure is out of range", the March 14, 2024 cumulative update has not been installed on the source computer, or it was installed but the computer was not restarted.